revolunet/sublimetext-markdown-preview/README.md

 **NOTE:** If you choose the GitHub API for conversion (set parser: github in your settings), your code will be sent through https to github for live conversion.
 You'll have [Github flavored markdown][6], syntax highlighting and EMOJI support for free :heart: :octocat: :gift:

+**LINUX users:** If you want to use GitHub API for conversion, you'll need to have a custom Python install that includes python-ssl as its not built in the Sublime Text 2 Linux package. see @dusteye comment : https://github.com/revolunet/sublimetext-markdown-preview/issues/27#issuecomment-11772098.

 ## Installation :

  - you should use [sublime package manager][3]